Skip to main content

 Interesting Facts About Eye Color

-• Babies' eye colors can change in the first few years of life
+• Babies' eye colors can change in the first few years of life — explore our Baby Eye Color Change Timeline to understand the stages.

-• All blue-eyed people may share a common ancestor
+• All blue-eyed people may share a common ancestor.

-• Eye color can affect sensitivity to light
+• Eye color can affect sensitivity to light.

-• In rare cases, eye color can change in adulthood
+• In rare cases, eye color can change in adulthood.

-• Heterochromia (two different eye colors) can be genetic or caused by injury or disease
+• Heterochromia (two different eye colors) can be genetic or caused by injury or disease.

 Limitations of Eye Color Prediction